 If you have leftovers, simply wrap the bread tightly in foil and leave at room temp.
 Reheat in oven the next day for another meal of bready deliciousness.

 I’m thinking I’ll make several loaves, wrap ’em up, and freeze.
-It would be awesome to defrost and give it a quick bask in the oven for dinner on any weeknight.
-So I don’t have to run to Trader Joe’s for my crusty baguette on a Monday night.
+It would be awesome to just toss them in the oven for freshly baked bread on any weeknight.

 This Crusty French Bread is perfect for any meal.
 It’s an easy, fail-proof recipe that allows for quick rise times, and results in a wonderfully crispy exterior and chewy interior.
 Great for dunking in soup or slathering butter onto.

 - 2 (.25 oz) packages active dry yeast (be sure it’s fresh!)

 - 1 egg white, beaten with 1 TB water

 - In a large bowl, combine the flour, yeast, sugar, and salt.
 Hand-whisk until well combined.
 Gradually stir in the warm water (test the temperature with thermometer to ensure it’s right around 110F) and stir until a dough forms.
 The consistency should be roughly like play-dough, not too sticky but easily forms into a smooth/elastic dough ball.
 Add 1 TB water at a time as needed to gain that consistency.

 - On a lightly floured surface, knead dough 10 minutes.
 Shape into a ball, place into a well-oiled bowl, and turn dough to lightly coat in oil.
 Cover bowl tightly with cling wrap and place bowl in a warm, draft-free place until doubled in volume, 30-60 minutes.